The Lookout

 Lowest Recommended Age: High School

-MPAA Rating: Rated R for some violence, sexuality and language.
+MPAA Rating: Rated R for violence, disturbing images, sexuality and language.

 Diversity Issues: None